wo3kie/cxxDojo/README.md

 Implement a function to calculate correlation between two collections.

 **51. exponentialSmoothing.cpp**
-Implement a function to calculate exponential smoothing.
-Use 'Brown\'s simple exponential smoothing.'
+Implement a function to do exponential smoothing.
+Use Brown's simple exponential smoothing.

+**52. integration.cpp**
+Implement a set of functions to calculate numerical integration for a function _f(x)_ in range _(a,b)_.